bonitasoft/bonita-doc/md/tasks.md

 See [Modify a parameter](processes.md)

-## How to view the failure stack-trace message on a failed task
+## View the failure stack-trace message on a failed task

 Normally, a user will start a case of a process.
 The case might not start as expected.
 This is a called a faliure.